-recom art care is your trusted partner for all aspects of digitization.
-We combine cutting-edge technology with personal, tailored advice.
-From delicate family photographs and large-format architectural plans to negatives, fine drawings, and masterpieces by Picasso or Monet, we produce digital reproductions of the highest quality.
-Our clients include renowned institutions such as museums and collections, archives, estates, artists, and private individuals.
-Whatever your requirements, we offer the right solution.
+recom art care is your partner for all aspects of digitizing works of art.
+Our market-leading technological equipment goes hand in hand with personal and individual consultation.
+From fragile family photos to large-format architectural plans, negatives, fine drawings, and even Picasso and Monet, we can create the highest quality digital copies.
+Our customers include renowned institutions such as museums and collections, archives, estates, artists, and private individuals.
+We find the right solution for every request.

 Do it once.